 The biggest difference with jelly is it's made with fruit juice instead of actual fruit.
 Fruit juice is boiled with sugar and pectin to form a translucent spread that's semi-firm.
 Since whole fruit isn't used to make jelly, there won't be mashed pieces of fruit in it, like there typically is in jam.
-Jelly can also be made with other ingredients, such as herbs, wine, or flowers.
-It's best used as a spread or a condiment for things like cheese or even meat, depending on what it's made from.

 Marmalade is a citrus spread made from the peel and pulp of the fruit.
-Marmalades are cooked for a long time and have no pectin and are used as spreads and glazes.
+Marmalades are cooked for a long time, have no pectin and are used as spreads and glazes.